Comment on page

 Enacted by the Federal Communications Commission (FCC) in 1991, the TCPA is a strong statute, designed to protect consumers from text message and telemarketing spam.
 It means that companies can’t promote their products or services to anyone without getting that person’s prior express written consent, even if that person has already provided their contact details during the establishment of a business relationship.

-As a Shopify merchant, you’ll automatically collect customer details during the checkout process.
+As a Shopify merchant (Customer), you’ll automatically collect user (End User) details during the checkout process.
 So you need to be aware that you can’t just use go ahead and use those details for advertising your store and brand unless you’ve explicitly received your customer’s written or digital consent first.

 The key rules under the TCPA mean that unless the recipient has given their prior express written consent, in respect of advertising and marketing purposes, you must:

-Keep a Do Not Call (DNC) list of consumers who don’t wish to be contacted, and those requests must be honored for five years.
+- Keep a Do Not Call (DNC) list of End Users who don’t wish to be contacted, and those requests must be honored for five years.

 It’s possible for someone to file a lawsuit against you if you’re in breach of the TCPA.
 You could receive a fine of $500 for each violation.
 In extreme cases, where the violation is particularly excessive, fines may be imposed of up to $1,500 for each violation (three times the damages).
 The recipient may also seek an injunction.